Hamilton College Travel Policy

 If a personal vehicle is used to travel to a single destination, the mileage allowance should not exceed what the cost of what air fare would be for travel to that destination.

-Employees using their personal vehicle for business travel may claim mileage allowance which is currently approved at 54.5 cents per mile.
-The allowance is intended to cover all operation expenses such as insurance, gasoline, oil, tire and engine repair and maintenance.
+Employees using their personal vehicle for business travel may claim mileage allowance using the standard mileage rate authorized by the IRS.
+The rate currently approved for 2022 is 58.5 cents per mile.
+The allowance is intended to cover all operating expenses such as insurance, gasoline, oil, tire and engine repair and maintenance.
 Costs of tolls and parking fees are reimbursable and not included in the mileage allowance.

 Corporate travel cards are available to college employees who travel frequently on College business.

 As a tax-exempt organization, the College may be exempt from sales and similar taxes in most jurisdictions.
 Corporate travel credit cards include the College’s tax exempt number though some venues require a copy of our tax exempt certification.
 Employees are expected to take advantage of the College’s tax-exempt status where ever possible.

 Employees may at times combine personal travel with business on a single trip.
 If a traveler takes an indirect route in order to include personal travel, the allowable expense which may be charged to the College is the cost of the direct route and the employee is responsible for any excess cost.
 Expenses incurred during the personal travel portion of a business trip are the responsibility of the employee and not to be charged to the College.

 A $59 daily per diem is normally permitted for meals when an employee is traveling on business for a full day.
 The general allocation of the per diem is $14 for breakfast, $20 for lunch, $25 for dinner.
 The daily per diem for faculty involving more than 7 days of travel is $34.

 Employees electing the per diem are not required to submit receipts for meals.